hashicorp/addLicense/README.md

 # addlicense

+**This repo has moved to https://github.com/hashicorp/copywrite/addlicense and no further contributions will show up here.**

+--

-> :warning: This is an internally-maintained fork of github.com/google/addLicense.
+:warning: This is an internally-maintained fork of github.com/google/addLicense.
-> It is meant only for HashiCorp usage and is not supported.
+It is meant only for HashiCorp usage and is not supported.

 The program ensures source code files have copyright license headers by scanning directory patterns recursively.